Br0cod3/Calculator/README.md

-A simple basic calculator made with html, css(Flexbox) and Javascript
+A simple basic calculator made with HTML, CSS(Flexbox) and Javascript